JGILINGER7/heart_disease_risk/README.md

     8. Deep Learning Neural Networks

 ### SQL & TABLEAU (Sarita)
+	There had been Three tables created so far for the SQL part

 - On the TABLEAU to demonstrate our visualization we will be using the heart_cleaner.csv. while using this file we have created a Gender Breakdown the following numbers demonstrate women or men